Polymok/TE_PID/README.md

 ## Usage

+We identify a neuron with its time-series.
 To calculate transfer entropy PID for all possible neuron triplets, call `TE_PID.m` with two required arguments: a matrix or cell, and a positive integer time-delay.
 For an input cell containing multiple matrices for multiple trials, the input cell must be 1-dimensional.
 Each matrix or cell column should contain the entire time-series of a single neuron.
 A time-delay is necessary to calculate transfer entropy.
 Output matrices have 7 columns indicating in increasing order: `target_index`, `source1_index`, `source2_index`, `synergy`, `redundancy`, `unique1`, `unique2`.
 PID output terms are given in units of bits.
+Each row of the output matrix contains terms for a specific triplet.

 ### Examples

-Call `TE_PID.m` with test case matrices in `test_logicgates.mat` and time-delay `1`.
+Call `TE_PID.m` with test case matrix variables {`identity`, `xor`, `and`} stored in `test_logicgates.mat` and time-delay `1`.

 ```MATLAB
 >> cd ~/TE_PID